-Western Bulldogs forward Tom Boyd has partnered with headspace and Movember for the second part of Courageous Conversations.
+Western Bulldogs forward Tom Boyd has partnered with Movember for the second part of Courageous Conversations.

 Western Bulldogs premiership forward Tom Boyd has revealed that his decision to retire from AFL football had little to do with his fluctuating mental health.

 Boyd said he had come to realise over his journey that playing in the AFL was not something he needed to do after stepping away from the game in May this year.

 “I’m super comfortable.
 I’ve had some pretty positive changes since I finished up.
 I’m back at university, I’m playing local footy and I got engaged so all things are going well,” Boyd said.

 Boyd talks about the motivation behind his decision to retire and what he’s learned from his mental health struggles, as part of the Courageous Conversations series, which is a collaboration between the AFL Players’ Association and the Movember Foundation.